A woman in a tailored sundress uses an orange-cased smartphone while looking over the exposed hood of her car.

 Lemon Law Rewards

-If your vehicle is a lemon, the auto manufacturer has to repurchase your vehicle or replace it with a substantially identical vehicle.
+If your vehicle is a lemon, the auto manufacturer has to repurchase your vehicle or find a replacement vehicle that is substantially identical.
 Similarly, the auto manufacturer also has to pay your attorney’s fees and costs if you win your lemon law claim.

 Should the auto manufacturer repurchase defective vehicles, they have to be titled as a “Lemon Law Buyback.”
 Because the auto manufacturer may attempt to repair this vehicle before putting it back on the market, it’s important to note that the “lemon law buyback” title will appear on the vehicle record.